c-goosen/vibe-coding-security-guide/README.md

 Note that I have made a point of not using genAI to write this guide.

 ## Contributing
-Would welomce contributions or debate me at christogoosen@gmail.com
+Would welcome contributions or debate me at christogoosen@gmail.com

 ## Discussing types of co-pilots / co-vibers.
 ### Web chat